bartp5/libtexprintf/README.md

 =====================

-The utftex program and underlying libtexprintf library provide tools to pretty print math in monospace fonts, using a tex-like syntax.
+The utftex program and underlying libtexprintf library provide tools to pretty print math in mono-space fonts, using a tex-like syntax.
 It produces UTF-8 encoded text.
 The program was inspired by [asciiTeX](http://asciitex.sourceforge.net/), and the improved [asciiTeX fork](https://github.com/larseggert/asciiTeX).
 However, utftex supports much more TeX syntax and contains extensive unicode tables to map latex commands to unicode symbols.
-Use libtexprintf/utftex to unlock the math capabilities of unicode in monospace text applications.
+Use libtexprintf/utftex to unlock the math capabilities of unicode in mono-space text applications.

 libtexprintf
 ------------
-The core library to pretty print math in monospace font.
+The core library to pretty print math in mono-space font.
 Use it to enable your c or c++ code to print out formatted math.
-The calls are moddeled after the printf family to produce formatted output.
+The calls are modeled after the printf family to produce formatted output.

 utftex
 ------
-The utftex program uses libtexprinf to implement a commandline utility to format math.
+The utftex program uses libtexprinf to implement a command-line utility to format math.
 For example:

     > utftex '\frac{\alpha}{\beta+x}'